 2307 S. Rural Road, Tempe, Arizona 85282 | T: (602) 456-0071

-Generally, a commercial co-venturer is a person or entity regularly and primarily engaged in commerce (other than in connection with raising funds for charities) who conducts a “charitable sales promotion.”
-Approximately twenty-one jurisdictions regulate commercial co-venturers engaging in charitable sales promotions.
-Only six states require a registration but many others require a written contract, require certain disclosures, and impose record keeping requirements.
+Generally, a commercial co-venturer is a person or entity regularly and primarily engaged in commerce (other than in connection with raising funds for charities) that conducts a charitable sales promotion.
+Approximately 21 jurisdictions regulate commercial co-venturers engaging in charitable sales promotions.
+Only six states require a registration though many others require a written contract, require certain disclosures, and impose record keeping requirements.

 Some states have broader definitions than others.
 For example, Massachusetts includes in its definition of a commercial co-venturer “any person who promotes the sale of any good or service which is advertised in conjunction with the name of any charity.”

-The states that regulate commercial co-ventures have different requirements but, in general, the legal requirements imposed by these statutes include:
+The states that regulate commercial co-ventures have different requirements but, in general, the legal requirements imposed by many of these statutes can include:

-- A few states require the charitable organization to file a copy of the contract prior to the charitable sales promotion.
-Note, the charity, not the commercial co-venturer, frequently must file the contract).
+- A copy of the contract must be filed prior to the charitable sales promotion.
+Note that the charity, not the commercial co-venturer, frequently must file the contract.

-- Some states require registration and bonding of the commercial co-venturer.
+- Registration and bonding of the commercial co-venturer.
 These include Alabama and Massachusetts.

-- Some states require the commercial co-venturer to prepare an accounting, retain it for a specified number of years, and make it available to state regulators and their charitable co-venturer.
+- The commercial co-venturer must prepare an accounting, retain it for a specified number of years, and make it available to state regulators and their charitable co-venturer.

-- Some states require disclosure statements to be included in the advertising.
+- Disclosure statements to be included in the advertising.

-- Increasingly, state regulators are requiring nonprofits to disclose co-venture relationships on their charitable solicitation registrations.
+- Nonprofits must disclose co-venture relationships on their charitable solicitation registrations.